microsoft/LightGBM/docs/Python-Intro.rst

 Install
 -------

-The preferred way to install LightGBM is via pip
+The preferred way to install LightGBM is via pip:

 ::